frank47ltt/Text_Driven_Image_Editing_Project/README.md

 Consistency Model implementation is in branch `consistency_model`.

-Our project report is available here and poster is available here.
+Our project report and poster are available in the repo as well.